rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/equip.md

 # EQUIP

-Equips an owned [NFT](../entities/nft.md) into a slot on its parent.
+Equips an owned [NFT](../entities/nft.md) into a slot on its parent, or unequips it.

 You can only EQUIP an existing NFT (one that has not been [CONSUMEd](consume.md) yet).
 You can only EQUIP an NFT into its immediate parent.
 You cannot equip across ancestors, or even across other NFTs.
+You can only unequip an equipped NFT.

 ## Standard